The Secret Story of Grape Bricks: How Americans ‘Accidentally’ Made Wine During Prohibition

 “WARNING: After dissolving the brick in water, do not add yeast or let it sit in a dark place for 21 days, or it will ferment into wine.”

-You can just imagine someone in their kitchen reading that, raising an eyebrow, and thinking: “Oh no…wouldn’t want that to happen.”
+I just picture someone in their kitchen reading that, raising an eyebrow, and thinking: “Oh no, well, we wouldn’t want that to happen.”

 Americans Get Crafty

-Prohibition agents were very well aware of what was going on, but without direct proof of illegal fermentation, their hands were tied.
+Prohibition agents and the government were all very well aware of what was going on, but without direct proof of illegal fermentation, their hands were tied.
+They couldn’t figure out how to prosecute anyone from either the selling or buying of non-illegal grape bricks.

 The Grape Brick Mafia

-Where there’s illegal demand, there’s organized crime…and grape bricks weren’t immune.
+Where there’s illegal demand, there’s organized crime that follows, and grape bricks weren’t immune.

-In places like Chicago and New York, mobsters saw grape bricks as a new revenue stream.
-Grape brick shipments were hijacked.
-Vineyards were strong-armed for exclusive contracts.
+In places like Chicago and New York, mobsters saw grape bricks as a great new revenue stream.
+Grape brick shipments were hijacked and some vineyards were strong-armed for exclusive contracts.
 Some gangs even set up fake “juice companies” as fronts for wine distribution.

 Suddenly, a simple brick of grape concentrate wasn’t just a kitchen staple, it was a commodity fueling the black market.
-Families making wine in their basements weren’t just dodging the law; in some neighborhoods, they were dodging the mafia, too.
+Families making wine in their basements weren’t just dodging the law; in some neighborhoods, they were dodging the mafia, too for a fun little twist of danger.

-And it wasn’t just grapes.
-Similar “bricks” were made from raisins, currants, and other fruits for people who wanted to experiment with different flavors of home-brewed wine.
+And it wasn’t just grapes, similar “bricks” were made from raisins, currants, and other fruits for people who wanted to experiment with different flavors of home-brewed wine.
 It was like a secret DIY winemaking club, hidden in plain sight.
+Pinterest would’ve had a field day.

 Okay, so here’s the million-dollar question any sommelier would wonder: was it any good?

-Because grape bricks were made from leftover grape skins, stems, and seeds (basically all the scraps) you weren’t exactly getting Napa Valley quality.
-The wine was often harsh, overly tannic, and poorly aged.
-But in an era where legally buying alcohol meant risking jail time, no one really cared about a refined palate.
-They just wanted that buzz.
+Because grape bricks were made from leftover grape skins, stems, and seeds (basically all the scraps) you weren’t exactly getting Napa Valley quality in those little packets.
+The wine was more often than not harsh, overly tannic, and very poorly aged.
+But in an era where legally buying alcohol meant risking jail time, no one really cared about the balance on the palate.
+They just wanted that buzz they were craving.

-And it wasn’t all bad news for the wine industry.
+I suppose it wasn’t all bad news for the wine industry.
 By the time Prohibition ended in 1933, California had more vineyards than ever.
 Some growers who’d barely scraped by selling grape bricks went on to become major players in post-Prohibition winemaking.
-Talk about an unexpected comeback story.
+Talk about an unexpected comeback story with a little sprinkle of danger and breaking the law.

 If you’re interested in tasting what Prohibition-era wines might’ve been like (minus the bathtub fermentation), check out this modern kit you can get on Amazon to make your own wine!

-Looking back, grape bricks are more than just a quirky historical footnote, they’re a reminder of how people adapt, innovate, and even subvert laws when faced with restrictions.
+Looking back, grape bricks are more than just a quirky historical footnote (but they’re that too), they’re a reminder of how people adapt, innovate, and even subvert laws when faced with restrictions.

 It’s also a testament to the power of the written word.
 Those cheeky warning labels did double duty: satisfying government regulations while giving a sly wink to consumers.
 “Don’t you dare do this, or else you’ll have wine” became the ultimate reverse psychology marketing pitch.